Oct 16, 23, 30: National Center for Faculty Development and Diversity

 New York, NY

-Dr. Fleming will deliver the keynote address at the 2018 CUNY Graduate Conference, Haunted History in France and America: When the Ghosts of Slavery Resurface.
+Dr. Fleming will discuss her book Resurrecting Slavery: Racial Legacies and White Supremacy in France and deliver the keynote address at the 2018 CUNY Graduate Conference, Haunted History in France and America: When the Ghosts of Slavery Resurface.
 For more information, visit the conference site.

 Apr 13: Notre Dame University